tytydraco/yessleep/out/Lost_in_the_woods.md

   "Lost in the woods," was a phrase my father used a lot.
 When I was young; should we be out in the world and witness someone acting out in any way,

-  "That boy's lost in the woods," he'd say, shaking his head in that parental disappointment sort of manner, even if they weren't his child.
+  "That boy's lost in the woods," he'd say, shaking his head in that parental disappointment sort of way, even if they weren't his child.

   When I reached my early teens, struggling to find my place amongst my peers,